manups4e/BrynhildrInventory/getting-started.md

 # Getting Started
 Here i'll show you the first steps on how to install the resource and start it.
-When downloaded, the resource will be presented inside its own folder `[BrynhildrInventory]` containing both the `assets` folder and the `API script` folder.
+When downloaded, the resource will be presented inside its own folder `[Brynhildr]` containing both the `assets` folder and the `API` folder, along with a test script to check, learn, and take examples.

 First of all, keep the `assets folder` containing the scaleform (gfx) and its textures (ytd) in a separate folder than the `API code`, this will make sure that in case of restart of the API, the scaleform won't be affected.